The Ultimate Guide to Interview Scripts [Including 25+ Sample Questions]

 What is an interview script?

 An interview script is a set of predetermined questions and prompts designed to guide an interview conversation between an interviewer and interviewee.
 It serves as a framework to ensure key topics are covered while allowing for a natural and engaging discussion.
+Whether you're interviewing for a local position or conducting a remote interview for an online job, an interview script can help maintain consistency and thoroughness throughout the process

 An interview script is a more detailed and specific tool than an interview template.
 It is focusing on the wording of questions and potential responses.
 On the other hand, an interview template is a broader guide, offering a framework for the overall interview process without specifying the exact language to be used.